hydna/hydna-text/introduction.md

 - HTTP REST (limited to pushing, but extremly easy to implement without a client library)

-Which transport layer is used will be mostly transparent to most developers (if you use a client library, the choice of transport has already been made), but it's an important architectural feature that developers should be aware of.
+Which transport layer is used will be transparent to most developers (if you use a client library, the choice of transport has already been made), but it's an important architectural feature that developers should be aware of.

 The characteristics of the environment determines which transport is most suitable (WebSockets are great and can use a Flash-fallback, but neither works